foldcat/oasync/README.md

 ```

 #### blocking tasks
-Sometimes, you may want to run blocking tasks that takes a
+Sometimes you may want to run blocking tasks that takes a
-long time to finish.
-This should be avoided because it hogs
+long time to finish, this should be avoided because it hogs
 up our scheduler and leaving one of our threads out of commission.
 This is why we should spawn blocking tasks in this situation.
 ```odin